-- Empower potential event participants with online tools to create a team, upload personal photos and allow their network to track their fundraising and participation progress through a web link or on social media.
+- Empower potential event participants with online tools to create a team, upload personal photos, and allow their network to track their fundraising and participation progress through a web link or on social media.

 You might consider having donors sign up to be members of your organization.
-People who feel a sense of belonging to an nonprofit are probably more likely to feel a sense of ownership for your cause, perhaps making them more likely to donate regularly instead of sporadically.
+People who feel a sense of belonging to a nonprofit are probably more likely to feel a sense of ownership for your cause, perhaps making them more likely to donate regularly instead of sporadically.
 Beyond fundraising benefits, members of your nonprofit have the potential to give their loyalty and involvement to your organization.

 Something transformative often transpires when a person crosses the line from passively giving every now and again to volunteering for and consistently supporting a nonprofit.
-In many cases there has to be a relationship developed or a recurring experience set in place for someone to become more than a donor but an active, committed member.
-Perhaps members attend community meetings, help plan events, advocate for your cause and see themselves as committed faces to your mission.
+In many cases, there has to be a relationship developed or a recurring experience set in place for someone to become more than a donor but an active, committed member.
+Perhaps members attend community meetings, help plan events, advocate for your cause, and see themselves as committed faces to your mission.

-Membership giving is popular model for religious organizations.
+Membership giving is a popular model for religious organizations.
 Consider how monthly payments are the fairly standard form of giving for charities that help individuals and families sponsor children.
 Starting a member giving program can enable your nonprofit to build relationships with members of the community who may feel a continued sense of responsibility to your organization.

 Think you might want to set up a membership program with your organization?
 Here are some tips:

-- Consider coming up with a membership fee based on research of what potential members could likely contribute
+- Consider coming up with a membership fee based on the research of what potential members could likely contribute

 - Establish what the benefits of membership are.
 Think about what would motivate them to become a member and design a list of benefits around that.